 Should you add EIS investments to your portfolio?

 Before making a decision, it’s useful to know the risks.
 Data from the British Venture Capital Association (BVCA) found that 48% of VC firms hit an IRR of less than 10%.
 What’s more, nearly 85% of firms underperform the market return which stands at 28% IRR.

-In many cases, venture capital funds will create smaller portfolios in the attempts to focus investment on those companies they feel have the best chances of success.
+In many cases, venture capital funds will create smaller portfolios in an attempt to focus investment on those companies they feel have the best chances of success.
 However, because it is extremely difficult to predict the success of startups, this approach actually misses the opportunities offered by spreading investment risk across a larger portfolio.
-Combined with a lack of liquidity and a 10 year+ holding period, one might question if the risk of including VC in your portfolio is worth the potential return.
+Combined with a lack of liquidity and a 10-year+ holding period, one might question if the risk of including VC in your portfolio is worth the potential return.